nstamboglis/BigTechPrep/BigTech_InterviewPrep.md

 	*  One analysis on missing data is to check whether they are missing at random or non-at-random (e.g. more missing data in specific classes / features combinations or cells).
 Having data missing non-at-random might be informative of the data generating process;
 	*  Missing data are important when selecting the algorithm for the analysis, as some of them might not work well with missing data;
 	*  Missing data might also be relevant when we need to do point-wise prediction (such as the rating score of a specific customer), in such cases it is best to have an approach for handling missing data using an imputation technique);
-	*  Imputation techniques (which should be always used carefully) might include: a) getting the average of the distribution, b) getting a custom value such as 0 (problem-dependent), c) use a more complex technique such as a decision tree applied on the other dataset features.
+	*  Imputation techniques (which should be always used carefully) might include: a) getting the average of the distribution, b) getting a custom value such as 0 (problem-dependent), c) use a more complex technique such as a decision tree applied on the other dataset features;
+	*  One alternative technique is also to encode missing data as an additional feature of the model.
 * Assume you have a file containing data in the form of data = [{"one":a1, "two":b1,...},{"one":a2, "two":b2,...},{"one":a3, "two":b3,...},...]
 How could you split this data into 30% test and 70% train data?
 	* I assume that the variables called "one", "two" etc refer to columns of the dataset.
 I assume that values a1, a2, b1, b2 etc. are possible values of such variables (scalar / numeric varibles, categorical variables ecc);
 	* I would propose two alternative splitting methods: